 - Now you are required to configure some settings for generating policies.
 Select Policy Type as S3 Bucket Policy.

-9. In principal you need to add IAM ARN ( Amazon Resource Name) or type ‘ * ’ to select all users by default
+9. In principle you need to add IAM ARN ( Amazon Resource Name) or type ‘ * ’ to select all users by default

 10. Select Actions from the drop-down list you want to choose and apply to the bucket or you can select All Actions.